emdelsa/RepData_PeerAssessment1/PA1_template.md

 ## <br/>Are there differences in activity patterns between weekdays and weekends?

 To answer this question we will create a new factor variable called "wkend" in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
-Then the data will be aggregated as before by "interval"" and "wkend", computing the average number steps per group:
+Then the data will be aggregated as before by "interval" and "wkend", computing the average number of steps per group:

 ```r